k0psutin/TiraLabra/docs/week2.md

 ## What I have done this week and program progression

-I have tried to implement A* and JPS algorithms.
+I have tried to implement A* and JPS algorithms, written some JavaDoc and tests.

 ## What I have learned this week